telerik/reporting-docs/report-items/graph/chart-types/column.md

 * __Stacked Column Chart__&mdash;A Column chart where multiple series are stacked vertically.
 Stacked Column charts compare contributions of values to a total across categories.
 If there is only one series in your chart, the Stacked Column chart will display in the same way as a Column chart.
 * __100% Stacked Column Chart__&mdash;A Column chart where multiple series are stacked vertically to fit 100% of the chart area.
 100% Stacked Column Charts are used when you have three or more data series and want to compare distributions within categories, and at the same time display the differences between categories.
 Each column bar represents 100% of the amounts for that category.
 If there is only one series in your chart, all the column bars will fit to 100% of the chart area.

-## Creating Column Charts with the Bar Chart Wizard
+## Creating Column Charts with the Column Chart Wizard

 In this section, you will learn how to create a Column chart with our Column Chart Wizard.
 We are going to create a `Clustered Column` Chart that displays the LineTotal of the Product Categories by Years.
 The final report will look like the image above.